 - a graduate degree in economics, quantitative methods, health services research, public policy, or health administration

-- at least five years of post-graduate experience with federal or state government, a policy research organization or trade association, or a health care provider
+- at least five years of post-graduate experience with federal or state government, a policy research organization, or a health care provider

 - analytic experience involving Medicare or other public or private payer payment systems, including fee-for-service, managed care, or alternative payment models